Abduazimov7788/bostinger/README.md

 4. upload the project in folder and name it *bot* or edit in `make.php`
 5. the bots it's not my program !!!

+# more info
+1. bot files well be added to *lbots* folder
+2. *srsc* folder it's for bot files

 # contact
 TELEGRAM: http://t.me/laganty